kunyan/angular-blog/README.md

 ```

-Open `dist/index.html` to browser to check update
+Open `dist/index.html` in browser to check update

 Will provide a local serve later